Architecture of Africa: Carthage

-Large regions of North Africa, particularly near the coasts, came under the control of Carthage at the height of its power in the third century BC.
+Large regions of North Africa, particularly near the coasts, came under the control of Carthage at the height of its power in the third century BCE.
 The remains of Carthage are found near Tunis today and contain the remains of multiple periods ranging from the Punic period (Phoenician Carthage) to the later Arab occupation.
 Vestiges of the Carthaginian Empire include the "Punic Ports" (the city's harbors) and a sanctuary and necropolis dedicated to Baal Hammon, known today as the Sanctuary of Tophet.

 After defeating Carthage, Rome progressively took over the entire coast of North Africa from Egypt to the Atlantic coast of modern-day Morocco.
 Major Roman sites in present-day Tunisia (the former Roman province known as Africa) include Roman Carthage, the amphitheater of El Jem, and the sites of Dougga (Thugga) and Sbeitla (Sufetula).
 Well-preserved sites in Libya include Sabratha and Leptis Magna.
 In Algeria, major sites include Timgad, Djémila, and Tipasa.
 In Morocco, cities such as Septa (Ceuta), Sala Colonia (Chellah), and Volubilis were founded or developed by Romans and retain remnants of their architecture.

 Numidia

 Further west, the kingdom of Numidia was contemporary with the Phoenician civilization of Carthage and the Roman Republic.
 Among other things, the Numidians have left thousands of pre-Christian tombs.
-The oldest of these is Medracen in present-day Algeria, believed to date from the time of Masinissa (202–148 BC).
+The oldest of these is Medracen in present-day Algeria, believed to date from the time of Masinissa (202–148 BCE).
 Possibly influenced by Greek architecture further east, or built with the help of Greek craftsmen, the tomb consists of a large tumulus constructed in well-cut ashlar masonry and featuring sixty Doric columns and an Egyptian-style cornice.
 Another famous example is the Royal Mausoleum of Mauretania in western Algeria.
 This structure consists of columns, a dome, and spiral pathways that lead to a single chamber.
 A number of "tower tombs" from the Numidian period can also be found in sites from Algeria to Libya.
 Despite their wide geographic range, they often share a similar style: a three-story structure topped by a convex pyramid.
 They may have initially been inspired by Greek monuments but they constitute an original type of structure associated with Numidian culture.
 Examples of these are found at Siga, Soumaa d'el Khroub, Dougga, and Sabratha.